 Therefore, monitoring of patients after overdose with frovatriptan should continue for at least 48 hours or while symptoms or signs persist.
 There is no specific antidote to frovatriptan.
 It is unknown what effect hemodialysis or peritoneal dialysis has on the serum concentrations of frovatriptan.

 Frovatriptan Succinate Tablets Description

 Each frovatriptan succinate tablet for oral administration contains 3.91 mg frovatriptan succinate, equivalent to 2.5 mg of frovatriptan base.
-Each tablet also contains following inactive ingredients: anhydrous lactose, hypromellose, lactose monohydrate, polyethylene glycol, magnesium stearate, microcrystalline cellulose, silicon dioxide, sodium starch glycolate, titanium dioxide and triacetin.
+Each tablet also contains the inactive ingredients anhydrous lactose, colloidal silicon dioxide, magnesium stearate, microcrystalline cellulose, sodium starch glycolate, hypromellose, polyethylene glycol 8000 and titanium dioxide.

 Frovatriptan Succinate Tablets - Clinical Pharmacology

 Frovatriptan binds with high affinity to 5-HT1B/1D receptors.
 The therapeutic activity of frovatriptan succinate is thought to be due to the agonist effects at the 5-HT1B/1D receptors on intracranial blood vessels (including the arterio-venous anastomoses) and sensory nerves of the trigeminal system which result in cranial vessel constriction and inhibition of pro-inflammatory neuropeptide release.